TheButterfish/HairModdingPlus/README.md

 Safe to add or remove from existing saves.
 <br><br>

+## Known Issues
+As of 1.3, semi-transparent portions of hair might appear significantly more transparent or significantly less transparent due to shader issues.
+This may cause certain hairstyles that rely on it (e.g. shaved hair) to appear wrong.
+No fix is possible at the moment.
+<br><br>

 ## How to Use
 *Note: The instructions below assume you already know how to make a regular hair mod.<br>
 If you're interested in making a hair mod and don't know where to start, check [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1899180537) out for more information.*